You have questions; we have answers!

 Q: When is the best time of year for a portrait session?

 This all depends on you and and your preferences, the age of your children, and tolerance to heat/cold.
 Portrait sessions can take place at any time of the year, including in the winter and in the snow!
 It all depends on how you’d like your pictures to look and your availability.
 During your initial consultation, we’ll talk more about your vision, and we can help you decide the most appropriate time for what it is that you’re looking for.

 Usually, when photography studios offer “packages,” each portrait package includes numerous prints of a very limited number of “poses,” so in the end, you find that you’ve purchased a lot of what you don’t want, and just a little of what you do want.
 We, on the other hand, want you to have exactly what you care about most!
 Therefore, all of our portrait pricing is a la carte to enable you to create a custom collection of heirloom artwork that meets your unique vision.

 Q: What is your pricing for portrait photography?

-Portrait photography planning/session fees for newborn sessions (up to 3 hrs) are $325; planning/session fees for maternity, babies, children, families, high school seniors, and couples, are: $225 for a full 1-hr session OR $150 for a 30-minute studio session OR $100 for a 20-minute studio session (up to 3 children only).
+Portrait photography planning/session fees for newborn sessions (up to 3 hrs) are $325; planning/session fees for maternity, babies, children, families, high school seniors, and couples are: $225 for a full 1-hr session OR $150 for a 30-minute studio session OR $100 for a 20-minute studio session.
 An additional fee applies for large groups over 5 people and pets for the 30-min and 1-hr sessions.
 Newborn sessions and full sessions include a complimentary in-person planning & design meeting prior to your photography session.
-The planning/session fee does not include prints or products.
-Prints and products are available on an a la carte basis.
+The planning/session fee does not include prints or products, which are available on an a la carte basis.
 Our baby photography plan clients receive multi-session discounts.

 Q: How far in advance should I book a portrait session?